GLOBAL MARKETS-Shares fall, gasoline rises after storm's damage

 "Liquidity remains very light in equities as there are a lot of empty seats on the Street," said Dave Lutz, a Baltimore-based trader with Stifel, Nicolaus & Co.
 "We're also seeing some outsized moves."

-MSCI's all-country world equity index was down 0.12 percent at 328.71, on track for its first monthly loss since May.
+MSCI's all-country world equity index was little changed at 328.84, on track for its first monthly loss since May.
 The index has gained more than 10 percent so far this year.

-In Europe, stocks dipped after a mixed batch of corporate earnings, pressured by heavyweight British oil and gas firm BG Group, which warned of no production growth next year.
+The euro rose against the dollar and was headed for its third straight month of gains.

-The euro edged up against the dollar and headed toward its third straight month of gains, but uncertainty about the heavily indebted euro-zone economies was set to limit further strength.
+The yen, which tends to rise in times of turmoil and fall when market sentiment improves, weakened across the board.

 * Dow up 0.36 pct, S&P 500 up 0.37 pct, Nasdaq up 0.90 pct (Updates to mid-afternoon, changes byline)